charlesrocabert/MetEvolSim/README.md

                          owerwrite=True)
 ```

-MetEvolSim offers two independent numerical approaches to analyze the evolution of metabolic levels:
+MetEvolSim offers two distinct numerical approaches for assessing the evolution of metabolic abundances:
 - <strong>Evolution experiments</strong>, based on a Markov Chain Monte Carlo (MCMC) algorithm,
-- <strong>Sensitivity analysis</strong>, either by exploring every kinetic parameters in a given range and recording associated fluxes and metabolic concentrations changes (One-At-a-Time sensitivity analysis), or by exploring the kinetic parameters space at random, by mutating a single kinetic parameter at random many times (random sensitivity analysis).
+ <strong>Sensitivity analysis</strong>, that can either explore every kinetic parameter in a given range and record changes in associated fluxes and metabolic abundances (One-At-a-Time sensitivity analysis) or randomly explore the kinetic parameter space by randomly mutating a single kinetic parameter multiple times (random sensitivity analysis).

-All numerical analyses and simulation output files are saved in the sub-folder <code>output</code>.
+All numerical analysis output files are saved in the <code>output</code> subfolder.

 ### Evolution experiments:
 <p align="center">